 The phasor plotting tool incorporates a user friendly graphical user interface (GUI) in MATLAB that is able to take input parameters for operating frequency (Hz), heat input from the GPHS (W) or hot-end temperature (K), cold-end temperature (K), displacer spring constant (N/m), and either a user-defined mean pressure (Pa) or a mean pressure can be calculated by the software as a function of hot-end temperature.
-These parameters are then sent by MATLAB through a .dll file to be used as inputs for Sage, a 1-D thermodynamic modeling software developed by Gedeon Associates, which runs the model until a converging solution is found (Gedeon, 1995).
+These parameters are then sent by MATLAB through a .dll file to be used as inputs for Sage, a one-dimensional thermodynamic modeling software developed by Gedeon Associates, which runs the model until a converging solution is found (Gedeon (1995)).
 MATLAB then pulls the desired outputs from Sage and uses them to calculate the forces on the displacer and piston.
+This process is shown schematically in Figure 2.